cseiter/Phase3ProjectFrontEnd/README.md

             [x]badges container
             [x]badge "card"
     Extras
-        [] Add routes with filters
-		[] Routes are links in header
-		[] Present results in formatted tables/printable reports
+        [] Add routes with filters - removed, misunderstanding on concept [] Routes are links in header - removed, misunderstanding on concept [x] Present results in formatted tables/printable reports [] add multiple scouts that can be chosen with a dropdown

 Error fixes:
     bundle install errored out while installing pg (1.2.3), had to run "sudo apt-get install libpq-dev" to resolve.